City of London: Public libraries

 Libraries operated by the Corporation include three lending libraries; Barbican Library, Shoe Lane Library and Artizan Street Library and Community Centre.
 Membership is open to all – with one official proof of address required to join.

 Guildhall Library, and City Business Library are also public reference libraries, specialising in the history of London and business reference resources.

+Money laundering

+The City of London's role in illicit financial activity such as money laundering has earned the financial hub sobriquets such as 'The Laundromat' and 'Londongrad'.

+In May 2024, the UK's then deputy foreign secretary, Andrew Mitchell, said that 40% of the dirty money in the world goes through London and crown dependencies.